daisukeimoto/NRIPS-run-Gait-dataset/README.md

 ## Obtain NRIPS-run dataset
 To obtain and use this dataset, all users are required to complete the following steps:
 1. Send us a request to imoto@nrips.go.jp for the release agreement of the dataset.
 2. If you only require the pre-treated (rendered) silhouette dataset, you may only need to submit the release agreement.
-However, if you need the full dataset including 3D volume data or there are no economic security issues, basically, a collaborative research agreement* with us is required.
+However, if you need the full dataset including 3D volume data and so on, basically, a collaborative research agreement* with us is required.

 In case you encounter any issues, please feel free to reach out to us via imoto@nrips.go.jp.